 Our Analysis and Test Results

-The Epson SureColor P700 is an elite home photo printer that can legitimately claim to be of professional quality.
+The Epson SureColor P700 is an elite home model that can legitimately claim to be of professional quality.
 At the same time, the Epson is easy to set up and operate while there are few limitations imposed on the user in terms of the print medium and the dimensions that they can use to actualize their vision.
 With performance characteristics such as these, one may expect a commensurate cost, and they would not be amiss in this expectation.
 This printer is one costly unit — though not out of proportion with what one receives in return for the expense.

 Perhaps the most important evaluation in this review is the quality of the color prints.
 This is simply because most photographers want to print in color.
 To assess the quality of color renderings of the Epson SureColor P700, we use seven stock photos that highlight the variety of challenges in rendering faithful coloring in an image.
 While we will detail our assessment of the outcomes below, suffice it to say that the P700 nearly knocked our proverbial socks off.
-In other parlances, the color accuracy, resolution, and general quality were without parallel in the class.
+The color accuracy, resolution, and general quality are without parallel in the group.

 Black and White Prints

 The black and white analysis is as important as its color counterpart, though for different reasons.
 Before delving into the reasons why the above statement is true, let's first say that the tests in this evaluation are very similar to the color testing except, of course, that we use a set of stock grayscale images for comparison.
 Aside from that, the judgment again focuses on resolution and overall impression.
 While none of the printers we assessed blew our minds with the exceptional quality of their grayscale renderings, the Epson SureColor P700 certainly set the bar for the class.